happeninghq/happening/docs/development/configuration.rst

+.. _dev_configuration:

 Configuration
 ==============

-Configuration is used to allow site-by-site configuration variables.
+Configuration is used to allow site-by-site :ref:`dev_configuration_variables`.
 To create a configuration variable create a file named ``configuration.py`` in any app.
 In this file, add a subclass of ``happening.configuration.ConfigurationVariable`` representing the variable you are adding.

 For example::